 What to Expect in Worship

 Lutherans are a “Liturgical” church, which means our worship follows a set pattern.
 The typical St. John worship service includes prayers, readings, music, a message and Holy Communion.
-When you arrive, an usher will give you a bulletin with an outline of the service.
-All hymns and responses are projected on the wall.
-If you have trouble seeing the wall, ask the usher for a large size bulletin.
-Following the 10:00 am service we invite you to join us for coffee and goodies.
+All hymns and responses are projected on the screen.
+If you are joining via Zoom, we invite you to stay for our slightly chaotic but always friendly "Virtual Coffee Hour".

 Here are answers to some questions you may have.